 Then report to the Safeguarding Officer who can make contact with the appropriate service (such as LCC Children and Family Wellbeing Service).
+The Common Assessment Framework (CAF) may then be used to record the needs of the family.

-If you identify young people who are affected by domestic abuse in their home, support is available from Be Free (see Appendix 2).
+If you identify young people who are affected by domestic abuse in their home, support is available from Pendle Domestic Violence Initiative (see Appendix 2).